 This is the simplest form of organization and allows a single owner to have sole control and responsibility.
 Most small businesses operate as sole proprietorships.
 As a business grows, owners may decide to expand and form another structure, such as a partnership or LLC.

 Sole proprietorships present a few advantages over other business structures.
 They require fewer forms to establish and have fewer legal restrictions, and the owner retains profits.
 It's also a simple process to discontinue the business if necessary.
 However, sole proprietorships have unlimited personal liability for all debts and liabilities of the business, limited ability to raise capital, and the business is terminated upon the sole proprietor's death.

 Partnerships are like sole proprietorships except that two or more people are involved.
 They are easy to create and benefit from the financial and managerial strengths of all the partners.

 A general partnership is formed by an agreement entered into by each partner, and should include the contributions of each partner, the distribution of profits or losses, and the terms for dissolution.
 If there is no written agreement, the profits and losses are presumed to be distributed equally.
 General partners have unlimited personal liability for all the business's debts and liabilities, and any partner can commit the firm to obligations.

 A limited partnership is a partnership having one or more general partners and one or more limited partners.
 The limited partners have limited exposure to liability and are not involved in the day-to-day management of the limited partnership.

 A Limited liability partnership (LLP) and a limited liability limited partnership (LLLP) are both created from existing general or limited partnerships, respectively, that file elections with the Bureau of Corporations and Charitable Organizations of the Pennsylvania Department of State, claiming LLP or LLLP status.
-Limited liability partnership status provides the general partners with limitations and additional protection on their personal liabilities as general partners.
+Limited liability partnership/limited liability limited partnership status provides the general partners with limitations and additional protection on their personal liabilities as general partners.